psb/bucklescript.github.io/docs/common-data-types.md

 ## Shared Data Types

 BuckleScript's primitives such as `string`, `float`, `array` and a few others have a rather interesting property: they compile to the exact same thing in JavaScript!
-Thanks to this, there's close to no API to learn for these data types.
+Thanks to this, there is close to no API to learn for these data types.

 This means that if you receive e.g. a string from the JS side, you can use it **without conversion** on the BS side, and vice-versa.
 In other words, string and others are "_guaranteed public representations_".